 The start of the walk to Runnymede

-This walk to historic Runnymede is a popular circular trail, which the Chimptrips family have completed several times, at various times of the year.
+This walk to historic Runnymede is a popular circular trail, which we have completed many times, at various times of the year.

-We park at the green in front of the Barley Mow pub in Englefield Green.
+Our walk starts by the green in front of the Barley Mow pub in Englefield Green, Surrey.
 This gives us a nice incentive to finish the walk.
 The pub looks out onto the cricket club and there is a small playground there too.
 The postcode for the Barley Mow Pub is TW17 0NX.

-Alternatively, if you don’t fancy the pub afterwards, you could start at Cooper’s Hill Car Park.
+Alternatively, if you want a shorter walk, you can start at Cooper’s Hill Car Park.
 The postcode for this car park is TW20 0LF.

 The route starts by walking away from the pub and across Englefield Green.
 Then, take a right turn up Cooper’s Hill Lane.
 Eventually you’ll come to the Runnymede Air Forces Memorial.